Free Shipping On Orders Over $75

 The Bottom Line

 Even if chocolate contains health-promoting compounds, it still is high in fat, sugar and calories.
 So, moderation is key.
 If you enjoy an occasional indulgence, opt for dark instead of milk chocolate.
 Or, visit a specialty or gourmet store to find a European brand.
-The higher cost may induce you to eat less but the higher cocoa content may offer greater health benefits.
+The higher cost may inspire you to eat less, but the higher cocoa content may offer greater health benefits.

-I think my English grandmother, who lived to 105 years summed it up best, “A little bit of what you fancy, does you good.”
+I think my English grandmother, who lived to 105 years, summed it up best:

 Previous post